 Kazakhstan (KAZ) - 9

 Being found guilty of doping and having your Olympic title taken away is one thing, but how about actually, physically giving the medal back?
-Would you want to do it?
-Neither did the athletes from Kazakhstan.
+Athletes from Kazakhstan actually refused to.

 Will the Olympic authorities ever succeed in confiscating the Kazakh’s awards?
 That remains to be seen.

 Even athletes from the United States have lost their Olympic medals.
 In total, the country has had eight medals taken away to date.
 One of the most notable cases involved notorious cyclist Lance Armstrong, who had his bronze medal stripped at the 2000 Summer Olympics in Sydney, Australia.
 It wasn’t just his Olympic medal that he lost, but his numerous Tour de France titles, as well.
 Armstrong won seven titles over the years, and always claimed to be competing drug-free.